 Desktop and mobile devices

 Mailerlite is a newer email marketing software great for small businesses, freelancers and bloggers.
 They offer features including a landing page editor, embedded forms, subscriber management, A/B split testing, and RSS campaigns for an affordable price.
 The software is simple to use, and you won't get lost having to navigate your way around creating an email campaign.

 Mailerlite Pros & Cons

-Advanced list segmentation: This is an essential feature since it allows you to send your subscribers relevant content.
+- Advanced list segmentation: This is an essential feature since it allows to send relevant content to your subscribers.
 Mailerlite enables you to segment your lists based on specific characteristics, including geolocation, age, behavior, interests, email engagement, and time zones.

-Outstanding deliverability rates: I have come across reviews online that have tested Mailerlite's deliverability rate, and it is currently at an incredible 96.9%.
-These rates indicate that your subscribers will more often than not receive their emails in their inboxes and not in the promotion or spam folder.
+- Outstanding deliverability rates: I have come across reviews online, that have tested Mailerlite's deliverability rate, and it is currently at an incredible 9%.
+These rates indicate that your subscribers will more often than receive their emails in their inboxes and not in the promotion or spam folder.
 One part of a successful email campaign comes down to the engagement you receive from the emails you have sent.